 - Best in Biz Awards

-- America’s Top Small Business Awards (run by the US Chamber of Commerce)
+- America’s Top 100 Small Business Awards by the US Chamber of Commerce

 5. Sell mystery boxes

 Got a bunch of slow-moving products?
-Sell them as part of a mystery box, which is something Kaleigh Moore did for her jewelry business.
+Sell them as part of a mystery box, like Kaleigh Moore did for her jewelry business.

 “Fill it with slow-moving products and promote them as a surprise, offering at an affordable price point,” Kaleigh says.